 - Establishment of an OHRM intern focal point: Provide comprehensive information regarding visa, banking, housing, and health insurance.
 Monitor the diversity of intern intake in terms of country of origin and socio-economic background.

-We ask the UN, its specialized agencies, field offices, as well as other international organizations to be coherent with their own values and lead by example, by introducing quality and accessible internship schemes, regardless by socio-economic standing, by providing remuneration for their interns.
+We ask the UN, its specialized agencies, field offices, as well as other international organizations to be coherent with their own values and lead by example, by introducing quality and accessible internship schemes, regardless of socio-economic standing, by providing remuneration for their interns.